Japan halts Tepco plan to restart key nuclear plant after safety breaches

+EnergyJapan halts Tepco plan to restart key nuclear plant after safety breaches

-TOKYO (Reuters) - Japan’s nuclear regulator said on Wednesday it would bar Tokyo Electric Power Co (Tepco), operator of the wrecked Fukushima Daiichi nuclear plant, from restarting its only operable atomic power station due to safety breaches uncovered last year.
+Japan's nuclear regulator said on Wednesday it would bar Tokyo Electric Power Co (Tepco) (9501.T), operator of the wrecked Fukushima Daiichi nuclear plant, from restarting its only operable atomic power station due to safety breaches uncovered last year.

 The setback marks another low point for a company that was at the heart of Japan's nuclear industry but has struggled to reform its safety culture after years of lax compliance, even before its widely criticized response to the 2011 Fukushima disaster.